joncheng-dev/ParksLookup.Solution/README.md

 #### Check for Port Conflicts

-_Make sure your ports are different for this Web API app and your client app if you are running a client app as a means to make requests from the API.
-In this app's `Properties/launchSettings.json` file, check to see that the `applicationUrl` key is set to a different set of ports than your client app. (in the ParksApi app, we have ports set to 5001 and 5000 as shown in the `launchSettings.json` snippet below)._
+_In this app's `Properties/launchSettings.json` file, check to see that the `applicationUrl` key is set to a different set of ports than your client app -- if using one to query the API endpoints.
+In the ParksApi app, we have ports set to 5001 and 5000 as shown in the `launchSettings.json` snippet below._

 ```json
 "ParksApi": {